Dhruv1127/RockPaperScissors_/replit.md

 ## Overview

 This is a full-stack web application built with a React frontend and Express.js backend.
-The application appears to be a Rock Paper Scissors game with a modern, component-based architecture using TypeScript throughout.
+The application is a Rock Paper Scissors game with a modern, component-based architecture using TypeScript throughout.
+The system features an animated home screen with sound effects, and a fully interactive game with AI opponent.
 The system uses a monorepo structure with shared types and schemas between frontend and backend.

 ## User Preferences